hofk/THREEi.js/README.md

 Algorithm modified.

 The implicit surfaces are defined in separate js files.
+See examples folder.

 #### EXAMPLE